-- 1. Start a shared Google document to use for tracking discussion notes and action items during the meeting.
-Share the Google doc link with all participants. - 2.
-Share the link for GoToMeeting in the board meeting logistics email.

-- 3. Before the meeting, ask for RSVPs and for participants to specify if they will be attending virtually or in-person.
-Share this information with the ALA Rep/Virtual Meeting Coordinator. - 4.
+- 1. Start a shared Google document to use for tracking discussion notes and action items during the meeting. - 2.
+Before the meeting, distribute the GoToMeeting link and the Google doc link with board meeting participants. - 3.
+Before the meeting, ask for RSVPs and for participants to specify if they will be attending virtually or in-person.
+Pass the virtual attendee information to the Virtual Meeting Coordinator. - 4.
 Include an anticipated action item for each agenda item.
 Include the main speaker for each agenda item.
 Don't include committee reports or one-way communication where no response from the board is required.
 Instead distribute these reports prior to the meeting via email or the board website.
 Provide written questions for discussion items in advance to allow for reflection. - 5.
 At the beginning of the meeting, ask all participants to remove distractions and to refrain from (too much) multi-tasking.
 Remind everyone that their input is valuable. - 6.
 During the meeting, take the group's temperature often either through the use of polling or through direct questions that include both virtual and physical attendees.
 Make sure that there are frequent opportunities for input (e.g., every 6-8 minutes) and that facilitators don't dominate the air time.